-Because of the crisis, we have set up an ‘Agricultural Bank’ to help farmers on Anglesey and Gwynedd to recieve support if they became ill with COVID-19
+Because of the crisis, we have set up an ‘Agricultural Bank’ to help farmers on Anglesey and Gwynedd to recieve support if they become ill with COVID-19.

 Want to offer help?